AntonC9018/Hopper_University_Paper/paper.md

 Basically, these grids lets you subscribe a handler function that will be executed upon any entity entering (or leaving) that cell.
 The difference between normal `TriggerGrid` and the filtering one is that in the normal grid, your handler function *will be removed at the end of the current turn*, which essentially means your handler will persist only until all of the current entities have done their moves.
-In contrast, handlers added to the filtering grid decide whether to keep or to remove themselves by returning true or false.
+In contrast, the handlers added to the filtering grid decide whether to keep or to remove themselves by returning true or false.
 For an example, see e.g. [the `Leave` handler of bouncing][21].

 Note that this API is not complete and might change in the future.